Maude system: Usage

 Maude has been used to validate security protocols and critical code.
 The Maude system has proved flaws in cryptography protocols by just specifying what the system can do, and by looking for unwanted situations (states or terms that should not be possible to reach) the protocol can be shown to contain bugs, not programming bugs but situations happen that are hard to predict just by walking down the "happy path" as most developers do.

+RTX Corporation (formerly Raytheon Technologies) used Maude to write “one of the first generalized and modular tools for experimenting with the design of hidden communication systems (HCS) at practical scales”.